-Rigid Gas Permeable Contact Lenses (RGP) have been available in the United States since 1978, and they are a good option for patients with more complex or difficult prescriptions or those who require really precise vision.
+Gas Permeable Contact Lenses (GP) have been available in the United States since 1978, and they are a good option for patients with more complex or difficult prescriptions or those who require really precise vision.

 Gas Permeable Contact Lenses were the next advancement in technology after hard contact lenses, and they are made of materials that contain silicone and fluorine as well as other additives to improve permeability and comfort.

-These special polymer formulations make the materials very permeable to oxygen and also have surfaces which are less adherent to mucous and protein from the tear film.
-Because they are so permeable to oxygen, they tend to be quite healthy for the cornea.
-In fact, they generally allow more oxygen to pass through than even soft contacts.
-All rigid gas permeable lenses offer longer lens life and a flexible wearing schedule.
-Although they have been around longer than soft lenses, the technology that made these improvements possible is new.
+These special polymer formulations make the materials very permeable to oxygen, and the surfaces of these lenses are evolved to be less attractive to mucous and protein coating from the tear film.
+In fact, they generally allow more oxygen to pass through than most soft contacts.
+All gas permeable contact lenses offer longer lens life and a flexible wearing schedule.

 Types of Gas Permeable Contact Lenses